Virtual multidisciplinary team meetings

 - Supporting greater utilisation of MDTs, in both face-to-face and virtual formats.

-- Evaluating the effectiveness and cost-effectiveness of virtual MDTs in urban settings to supplement established evidence in remote settings.5
+- Evaluating the effectiveness and cost-effectiveness of virtual MDTs in urban settings to supplement established evidence in rural settings.5

 - Strategically investing in information technology infrastructure, and technical and administrative personnel4 to support the workflows of virtual MDTs, including the prioritisation of data security and patient privacy when using digital platforms.6